Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 There is also the simple fact that people enjoy a well organised site and will stay around for longer (increasing “Dwell time”—another important ranking factor on Google).

 Simply put: You have high quality content.
 Help your users make the most of it.
+This will naturally improve conversion rates.

 Organising your site can be a daunting task.